Battle of Dachen Archipelago

-The Battle of Dachen Archipelago (大陳等島之戰 (大陈等岛之战)) was a struggle between the Nationalists and the Communists for the control of several archipelagos just off the coast of Zhejiang, China, during the Chinese Civil War in the post-World War II era, and it was part of the First Taiwan Strait Crisis.
-The PLA targeted and eventually took the Dachen Archipelago, and the other two smaller archipelagos from Nationalists: the Southern Muntjac Archipelago (南麂山列島 (南麂山列岛)) and the Southern Deer Mountain Archipelago (南鹿山列島 (南鹿山列岛)).
+The Battle of Dachen Archipelago (大陳等島之戰 (大陈等岛之战)) was fought between the Republic of China and the People's Republic of China for the control of several archipelagos just off the coast of Zhejiang, China during the First Taiwan Strait Crisis.

+As the PLA targeted and heavily bombarded the islands, the Nationalist garrison's infrastructure was destroyed, leaving them unable to adequately defend the archipelago.
+On 8 February, 1955, the United States Navy commenced Operation King Kong (金剛計劃).
+The objective of the operation was to withdraw soldiers, people, and military equipment and supplies from the Dachen Islands, Pishan Island, and Yushan Island south to Taiwan.
+Following this evacuation, the PLA eventually took the Dachen Archipelago, along with the other two smaller archipelagos from the Nationalists: the Southern Muntjac Archipelago (南麂山列島 (南麂山列岛)) and the Southern Deer Mountain Archipelago (南鹿山列島 (南鹿山列岛)).

-Prelude
+Background

-The PLA had already targeted Dachen Archipelago when they attacked Yijiangshan Islands, but the PLA were incapable of simultaneously taking both.
-When the PLA bombed Dachen Archipelago during the Battle of Yijiangshan Islands, it was mainly to prevent the Nationalist garrison of Dachen Archipelago from reinforcing Yijiangshan Islands.
-In fact, from 1 November 1954 to 4 November 1954, the PLA air force flew 49 sorties to bomb Dachen Archipelago, but none of the 721 bombs dropped hit their intended targets.
+In 1955, the Communists had already targeted Dachen Archipelago when they attacked the Yijiangshan Islands in Zhejiang province, but the Communists were incapable of simultaneously taking both of them.

+During the Battle of Yijiangshan Islands, the Communists bombed Dachen archipelago.

+One of the main reasons was to prevent the Nationalist garrison of Dachen Archipelago from reinforcing the Yijiangshan Islands.

+In fact, from November 1, 1954, through November 4, 1954, within not more than 4 days, the People's Liberation Army Air Force had flown 49 sorties to bomb Dachen Archipelago, but none of the 721 bombs dropped hit their intended targets.

 On 10 November 1954, the PLA bombers flew 28 sorties and PLA fighters flew 46 sorties in support of the bombers to strike Nationalist warships in the Dachen Archipelago, but only resulted in minor damage to five warships.

+The unsuccessful strikes were because the experienced aircrew was busy preparing for the Battle of Yijiangshan Islands and missions against Dachen Archipelago were performed by inexperienced aircrew.

+However, after experiencing the two rather unsuccessful bombings, the Nationalists mistakenly believed that this was all that the Liberation Army air force was capable of and started to relax.

+However, they would pay a heavy price later on in 1955, after the end of the Battle of Yijiangshan Islands, when the combat-hardened aircrew with experience struck the Dachen Archipelago again.